Tony Jordan: Career

 Beginning his career as a market trader, Jordan began writing at the age of thirty-two.
 He joined EastEnders after sending a spec script to the BBC about market traders, with a covering letter saying he had been born and raised in the East End of London.
 The BBC turned down the spec script, but gave him a job on EastEnders because of his apparent life experience.
 Afraid of what would happen if the producers found out that he was from the north, Jordan kept up the pretence of being a Londoner for five years.

 Jordan left school with no qualifications.
 For his work on EastEnders, he is particularly known for creating the Slater family along with then producer, John Yorke.
 Amongst significant episodes he scripted are those featuring the deaths of Arthur Fowler and Ethel Skinner; the "Sharongate" storyline; and more recently Kat's revelation to Zoe that she was her mother, the Andy-Kat-Alfie love triangle, and Dot's monologue.
 He was the first writer to do EastEnders when it began airing three times a week, when the siege at The Queen Victoria took place in 1994.
 He continued to work on EastEnders through a period which saw a reversal in its hitherto declining fortunes, with the programme winning the Most Popular Soap category at the National Television Awards in 2005.
-He wrote the first two episodes (broadcast on 24 and 25 October 2005) for the return of the characters of Phil and Grant Mitchell, popular characters he had originally helped to create back in 1989.
+He wrote the first two episodes (broadcast on 24 and 25 October 2005) for the return of the characters of Phil and Grant Mitchell, popular characters he had originally helped to create back in 1990.

 While on staff at EastEnders, Jordan undertook a number of freelance projects.
 In early 2004, he created hit BBC One con artist drama Hustle.
 He also co-created the time travel/police drama Life on Mars, which began in 2006.

-His other credits include; Boon (ITV), Minder (ITV), Trainer (BBC), Eldorado (BBC), Thief Takers (ITV), Where the Heart Is (ITV), City Central (BBC), April Fool's Day (ITV), Can't Buy Me Love (ITV), The Vanishing Man (ITV), Perfectly Frank (BBC) Sunburn (BBC), HolbyBlue (BBC), Moving Wallpaper (ITV), Echo Beach (ITV).
+Jordan's other credits include Boon (ITV), Minder (ITV), Trainer (BBC), Eldorado (BBC), Thief Takers (ITV), Where the Heart Is (ITV), City Central (BBC), The Vanishing Man (ITV), and Sunburn (BBC).

 In January 2007, Jordan's departure from EastEnders was announced, as it was his plan to concentrate on running his own new production company, Red Planet Pictures, backed by leading independent producer Kudos Film & Television.
 HolbyBlue, a new BBC One police drama, spun off from the channel's successful medical drama Holby City debuted in May 2007, quickly being recommissioned for a second run.

-Jordan also created the series of Moving Wallpaper and Echo Beach for ITV; these were linked to each other, the latter being a soap opera and the former being a sitcom about the production of that soap opera.
+Jordan also created the series of Moving Wallpaper and Echo Beach for ITV; these were companion pieces, the latter being a soap opera and the former being a sitcom about the production of that soap opera.